London804/Photo-Search/README.md

 ### Features
 - View a list of curated photos
-- Search for photos by name
+- Search for photos by name or topic
 - Click on a photo to view it in full size.
 - Pagination support for browsing through multiple pages of search results.